erdc/ampl/README.md

   ex: cd <ampl_dir>/<ampl_run_dir>
-  from the AMPL directory
+  from the AMPL root directory
   ```shell
   cd all_run_dir
   ```

-  If following along from the example the path will be cd ../../../all_run_dir
   ```shell
   The folder structure will look like this
     ├── ampl_dir